MASSACHUSETTS DIVORCE LAW

 Massachusetts Divorce Law Basics

 Every Massachusetts divorce presents the issues of property division, alimony, and attorney fees.
 While each of these remedies may not be available in every case, an analysis must be conducted to make the determination.
-In addition to these issues, in cases involving minor children we have the issues of custody and child support.
+In addition to these issues, in cases involving minor children, we have the issues of custody and child support.
+We’ll continue to reiterate – there’s no substitute for speaking with a lawyer, but this content helps explain the basics.

 Let’s take these issues one at a time: